everhartlab/sclerotinia-366/doc/manuscript/abstract.md

 Furthermore, previous studies have investigated the correlation between mycelial compatibility groups (MCG) and multilocus genotypes (MLG), but none have formally tested these patterns.
 <!-- One sentence clearly stating the general problem being addressed by this particular study. -->
 <!-- One sentence summarising the main result (with the words "here we show" or their equivalent).
 Two or three sentences explaining what the main result reveals in direct comparison to what was thought to be the case previously, or how the main result adds to previous knowledge. -->
-We genotyped 366 isolates of *S. sclerotiorum* from 2003--2012 representing 11 states, Mexico, France, and Australia at 11 microsatellite loci resulting in 165 MLGs.
+We genotyped 366 isolates of *S. sclerotiorum* from producer fields and white mold screening nurseries surveyed over 10 years in 2003--2012 representing 11 states, Mexico, France, and Australia at 11 microsatellite loci resulting in 165 MLGs.
 Populations were loosely structured over space and time based on analysis of molecular variance and discriminant analysis of principal components, but not by cultivar, aggressiveness, or field source.
 Of all the regions tested, only Mexico (n=18) shared no MLGs with any other region.
-Using a bipartite network-based approach, we find no evidence that the MCGs accurately represent MLGs.
+Using a bipartite network-based approach, we found no evidence that the MCGs accurately represent MLGs.
 <!--
 One or two sentences to put the results into a more general context.
 Two or three sentences to provide a broader perspective, readily comprehensible to a scientist in any discipline, may be included in the first paragraph if the editor considers that the accessibility of the paper is significantly enhanced by their inclusion.
 Under these circumstances, the length of the paragraph can be up to 300 words.
 (The above example is 190 words without the final section, and 250 words with it). -->
 Our study suggests that breeders should continue to test dry bean lines in several white mold screening nurseries across the US to account for both the phenotypic and genotypic variation that exists across regions.